sme1d1/UMKC_DeepLearning2021/ICP/ICP2/README.md

-# IPC 2: Loops, List, Tuples, Functions in Python
+# ICP 2: Loops, List, Tuples, Functions in Python

 #### 1. Write a program, which reads height(feet.) of N students into a list and convert these heights to cm in a separate list: